Thermodynamics of Soft Wall Model in Einstein-Maxwell-Gauss-Bonnet Gravity: Charged Black hole Solution

+The soft wall model of QCD was developed by A. Karch et. al. \cite{Karch:2006pv}.
+The phase structure of soft wall model is investigated in \cite{Herzog:2006ra, Sachan:2011iy, Park:2011qq} and give predictions about deconfinement temperature.
+The soft wall model contains an exponential dilaton field with IR boundary at infinity.
+The simplified action in soft wall model with Gauss-Bonnet corrections is written as, \be S~=~-\int~d^5x~\sqrt{g}~e^\phi\left(\frac{-R+4\Lambda}{\kappa^2}\right). \ee where $\phi$ is dilaton field given by the relation $\phi(z)=-c\,z^2$, and the value of constant $c$ is soft wall model parameter and it is calculated by matching the substituting the mass of lightest meson in the solutions of equation of motion in soft wall model.
+Its value is estimated to be $\sqrt{c}=388~\mathrm{MeV}$ \cite{Herzog:2006ra}.
+The dilaton field have nontrivial expectation values and is assumed not to affect the gravitational dynamics of the theory.

-The action in the high temperature deconfined phase is given by black hole solution of the EMGB theory; \be S~=~-\int~d^5x~\sqrt{g}~e^{-c\,z^2}\left(\frac{z^2 f''(z)-8 z f'(z)+20 f(z)+4\Lambda}{\kappa^2}\right). \ee Since the integrals in the above action can not be done analytically, we expand the action upto first order in Gauss-Bonnet coupling, $\alpha$ and hence our results will be valid for small values of $\alpha$.
-The action upto first order in $\alpha$ is written as,
+The action in the high temperature deconfined phase is given by black hole solution of the EMGB theory; \be S~=~-\int~d^5x~\sqrt{g}~e^{-c\,z^2}\left(\frac{z^2 f''(z)-8 z f'(z)+20 f(z)+4\Lambda}{\kappa^2}\right). \ee Since the integrals in the above action can not be done analytically, we expand the action up-to first order in Gauss-Bonnet coupling, $\alpha$ (and hence our results will be valid for small values of $\alpha$).
+The action up to first order in $\alpha$ is written as,